-- 1 Rudiger Dornbusch, Stanley Fisher and Richard Startz, Macroeconomics, Tata McGraw Hill, New Delhi. - 2 Edward Shapiro, Macroeconomic Analysis, Galgotia Puiblications, New Delhi. - 3 Eric J. Pentecost, Macroeconomics An Open Economy Approach, MacMillan, New Delhi - 4 Michael R. Baye and Dennis W. Jansen, Money, Banking and Financial Markets: An Economics Approach, AITBS, New Delhi. - 5 Dernburg, T.F. and J.D.
+1 Rudiger Dornbusch, Stanley Fisher and Richard Startz, Macroeconomics, Tata McGraw Hill, New Delhi.

+- 2 Edward Shapiro, Macroeconomic Analysis, Galgotia Puiblications, New Delhi. - 3 Eric J. Pentecost, Macroeconomics An Open Economy Approach, MacMillan, New Delhi.

+4 Michael R. Baye and Dennis W. Jansen, Money, Banking and Financial Markets: An Economics Approach, AITBS, New Delhi.

+5 Dernburg, T.F. and J.D.
 Dernburg, Macroeconomic Analysis, An Introduction to Comparative Statistics and Dynamics, Addison-Wesley.

-- 1. Four case studies will be discussed in a paper by the concerned teacher in the class. - 2.
-Instructions for External Examiner: The question paper will have two sections.
-Section 'A' shall comprise eight questions (two questions from each unit).
-The candidates will be required to attempt four questions (selecting one question from each unit).
-Section 'B' will contain one CASE STUDY which will be compulsory.
-All five questions will carry equal marks.
+- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
+Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
+Answer to each question should not exceed 50 words normally. - 2.
+Section 'B' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions selecting one question from each unit. - 3.
+All questions will carry equal marks.